caravan-bitcoin/caravan/packages/caravan-psbt/README.md

 ## PSBTv2

-The `psbtv2` module provides utilities for working with v2 PSBTs and tranlations or conversions between v0 and v2.
+The `psbtv2` module provides utilities for working with v2 PSBTs and transformations or conversions between v0 and v2.

 ### Exports